Edmund Spangler: Arrest, trial, and conviction

-It did not take long for military investigators to unravel the plot not only to assassinate the president but also Secretary of State William Seward, Vice President Andrew Johnson and General Ulysses Grant.
+It did not take long for military investigators to unravel the plot not only to assassinate the president but also Secretary of State William H. Seward, Vice President Andrew Johnson and General Ulysses S. Grant.
 The Union believed this an act of war orchestrated by the Confederate government in a desperate attempt to continue the war.
 Seen as an act of war the Union government would try those they felt responsible in a military trial rather than a civil trial.

 Spangler was questioned on April 15, 1865, and released.
 He was arrested on April 17 and booked as an accomplice to John Wilkes Booth.

-Within a month of the assassination eight individuals including Spangler had been apprehended and sat in a military courtroom charged with conspiring to "kill and murder" President Lincoln and the three above named high level government officials The crime was done, "maliciously, unlawfully, and traitorously, and in aid of the existing armed rebellion against the United States of America".
+Within a month of the assassination eight individuals including Spangler had been apprehended and sat in a military courtroom charged with conspiring to "kill and murder" President Lincoln and the three above named high level government officials.
+The act was done "maliciously, unlawfully, and traitorously, and in aid of the existing armed rebellion against the United States of America".

 The military trial began May 9 and lasted until June 30.
 Nine military officers were selected by the prosecution to serve on the commission.
 The officers served as both judge and jury.
 During the civil war since the officers of most military trials had no legal training the prosecutors were allowed in the deliberation room as legal advisers.
 A sense of the War department's attitude towards the defendants and the purpose of a military trial can be gleaned by the following three quotes.

 Secretary of the Navy Gideon Welles wrote in his diary the day the trial started, "The trial of the assassins is not so promptly carried into effect as (Secretary of War) Stanton declared it should be.
 He said it was his intention the criminals should be tried and executed before President Lincoln was buried".
 One of the commissioners, Brigadier General August V. Kautz wrote, "The Judge Advocates, under the influence of the Secretary of War, evidently, were very persevering and wanted evidently to have the seven [eight] prisoners all hung".
 During his closing argument for the prosecution, Assistant Judge Advocate John Bingham stated, Who will dare to say in time of civil war "no person shall be deprived of life, liberty, and property, without due process of law?"
 This is a provision of your Constitution than which there is none more just or sacred in it; it is, however, only the law of peace, not of war.
 In peace, that wise provision of the Constitution must be, and is, enforced by civil courts; in war, it must be, and is, to a great extent, inoperative and disregarded".